Bootscreen/SLOBSRemoteControl/README.md

 For remote access use this as Named pipe under config: \\<PC-Name>\pipe\<PipeName>
-where PC-Name is the Hostname where SLOBS run and PipeName is the name which is set in SLOBS (default: slobs)
+where PC-Name is the Hostname where SLOBS run and PipeName is the name which is set in SLOBS (default: slobs) This is currently untested because i haven't acces to an other PC in my network.

 -h : Shows this Help